gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Fetch metadata of a brand such as name, information, logo, banner, etc.
+Retrieve metadata of a brand such as name, information, logo, banner, etc.

 *Returned Response:*